EVE-University/ravworks-uni-config/README.md

 Structures configuration is based on the Consolidated forum post of NSC structures (https://forum.eveuniversity.org/viewtopic.php?p=956643#p956643)

 You are more then welcome to post changes and fix errors in the config file.
 Please fork this repo, make changes to your fork and request a merge to the UNI repo.
+If possible keep the files formatted (not minified), this requires you to either modify the files manually or reformat whatever you get from ravworks.
+This will make diffs much cleaner.